 The path to understanding the subtle and not so subtle behaviours that come from our unconscious mind and drive us through our lives can take us through many challenges.
 Identity Therapy can give direct access to the different drivers in our unconscious.
 Giving voices to these drivers in our life can help us more clearly understand and resolve our behaviours.

 (Identity Orientated Psychotrauma Therapy, IOPT)

 What does a session look like?

-Before the session I ask the clinet to consider what they want from the session.
-After a period of reflection, the answer to this is brought to the session and written down in the form of a sentence of up to seven words.
+Before the session I ask the client to consider what they want to explore in the session.
+After a period of reflection, the answer to this is brought to the session and written down in the form of a sentence of up to five words or aspects.
 This “sentence of intention” becomes the safe container for the session.

 This may sound difficult, but it is actually remarkably easy once witnessed and tried.